 David offers more than 20 years of global financial and business operations experience from across several technology sectors.
 Most recently, he served as Chief Financial Officer at Barracuda Networks (NYSE: CUDA), where he led several acquisitions as well as the company’s IPO in 2013.
 David also served as Senior Director of Corporate Finance – M&A at Cisco Systems, where he participated in dozens of M&A and investment transactions.
 Prior to Cisco, David served as CFO and COO of Actona Technologies and also served AT&T in sales and finance roles, including four years in London in sales operations and as CFO of the AT&T Europe, Middle East, and Africa region.
 He served as a board member and advisor to several technology companies and currently sits on the Silicon Valley Bank CFO Advisory Board and the Catawba College Center for Entrepreneurship and Experiential Development Advisory Board.
 He is a graduate of Rutgers University and holds an MBA from Duke University.

 Say is a results-oriented leader with 30 years of Information Technology experience in the banking, credit, manufacturing, ecommerce, system integrator and consulting, and engineering and construction industries.
-He is currently the Senior Vice President of IT (Enterprise Applications & Enterprise Architecture) at Fluor Corp.
+He recently retired as the Senior Vice President of IT (Enterprise Applications & Enterprise Architecture) at Fluor Corp.
 Say has successfully lead and implemented many large IT application and infrastructure projects.
 He has developed and implemented Enterprise Architecture and IT strategies that deliver innovative foundations for business execution.
 In addition, Say has created cost-effective, high-performance technology solutions that address complex business problems using his broad technical and management expertise.

 Michael has pioneered sales enablement, lead generation and online marketing strategies for the tech industry for more than 30 years.
 He co-founded Barracuda Networks (NYSE: CUDA) in 2003 and served as EVP and Chief Marketing Officer, growing the company to >$400 million in annual revenue.
 Prior to Barracuda, Michael co-founded and served as President and Board Member for Address.com, a free email and internet access service reaching more than 3.5 million users before it was acquired by WhitePages.
 He also co-founded Spinway Inc. (acquired by Kmart Corporation), which powered several major retail ISPs, and Affinity Path, a private-label ISP that supported ISPs throughout North America.
 In 2007, Michael received Ernst & Young’s “Technology Entrepreneur of the Year for Northern California” award.